Artificial light, like a video light, is the best way to bring vibrant color and contrast back into your underwater photos.

 You can’t go wrong here if looking for a high quality video light at a low price.

-COMPARE: The similar Sola Video 2000 S/F is priced a bit higher with longer battery life and ability to use both flood and spot beams, but if you’re using the light simply for underwater video, and are on a budget, I’d rather have the extra 500 lumens than the extra spot beam.
+COMPARE: The similar Sola Video 2500 S/F (spot AND flood beam) is priced a bit higher with longer battery life and ability to use both flood and spot beams, but if you’re using the light simply for underwater video, and are on a budget, I’d rather have the extra 500 lumens than the extra spot beam.
+I’ve searched the popular retailers for the 2500 SF and each has slightly different versions with different price points, so I haven’t included direct links.

 Light & Motion Sola Video Pro 3800

 The Sola Video Pro 3800 is a solid light.
-In fact, it’s in My Camera Bag.
 3800 lumens, wide 110-degree flood beam, 50 minute run time on high power, effortless on/off switch, and innovative dome port for gentle light fall off all make this light ready all sorts of underwater filming.
 The light weight is also nice.
-Note the built-in battery requiring the full light to be out of use while charging.
+Note that the built-in battery will last one or maybe two dives max, so if you’re on the boat all day with no electricity you’ll need a second pair of lights.

 Strobe Positioning to Minimize Backscatter